Kelly’s Duck Stew

 My husband serves the stew over a wedge of homemade cornbread placed in the bottom of each person’s bowl.
 We add a garnish of sliced green onions and parsley on top.
 Sometimes we add crumbled cornbread, as well.
 Delicious!

 I raised my hand and said to the chef, “I’m just not getting this.
 What is a roux?
-I mean, what does a roux DO?”
+What does it DO?”
 I was sitting in a class at The New Orleans School of Cooking while my husband attended a meeting.
 The chef was big and hilarious, so when he suddenly got serious and answered, “A roux is the difference between bread and toast,” I felt like Confucius had just spoken.
 I smiled.
 I nodded.
 I had not a clue what he was talking about.
-There was some mystical voodoo thing happening in his kitchen, and I didn’t get it.
-I sat in my seat and continued to take notes, but I knew a roux was not in my future, so neither would gumbo or étouffée ever grace my table.
+But some mystical voodoo thing was happening in his kitchen, and I didn’t get it.
+I sat in my seat and continued to take notes, but I knew a roux was not in my future, so neither would gumbo or étouffée ever be either.

-Fifteen years later, I found myself cooking regularly with Bruce Dobie and Ann Shayne in The Nashville Food Projectkitchen, where we all volunteer.
+Fifteen years later, I found myself cooking regularly with Bruce Dobie and Ann Shayne in The Nashville Food Project kitchen, where we were volunteer chefs.
 Bruce is from Lafayette, Louisiana, also known as South Louisiana.
-Every fall, as it got closer to Thanksgiving, Bruce started talking about the gumbo he was going to make with the family’s turkey carcass.
-When Bruce was growing up, it was a South Louisiana tradition to have turkey dinner on Thursday and a turkey and sausage gumbo several days later.
-Fridays were reserved for the all-day task of making the broth and pulling the small pieces of meat from the bones.
+Every fall, Bruce started talking about the gumbo he would make with the turkey carcass as it got closer to Thanksgiving.
+When Bruce was growing up, it was a South Louisiana tradition to have turkey dinner on Thursday and gumbo several days later.
+Bruce said his brother would say to the turkey at the end of the Thanksgiving meal, “Bye.
+See you Saturday.”
+Fridays were reserved for making stock and pulling meat from the bones.

 Ann and I asked Bruce if he would show us how to make gumbo.
-He was only too happy to oblige.
-We were told to save our T-day turkey carcasses in the freezer until we could figure out a time to cook together.
-He said we would start with a roux.
-But it was not his mother’s way of making a roux that entailed standing at the stove and stirring oil and flour together for an hour.
-No, Bruce was going to nuke the roux in the microwave.
+He was happy to oblige.
+We were told to save our T-day turkey carcasses in the freezer until we could figure out a time to cook.
+He would start by teaching us how to make a roux.

-Bruce arrived in my kitchen on a Sunday afternoon with three boxes of ingredients and supplies.
-Ann and I had been instructed to make turkey stock and afterward to pick the bits of turkey meat out of the strained stock.
+Bruce arrived in my kitchen one Sunday afternoon with three boxes of groceries and cooking utensils.
+Ann and I were instructed to make turkey stock and pick out meat from the strained stock.
 Noted.
-We arrived with our part of the meal.
-Bruce is an enthusiastic guy by nature, and his enthusiasm is contagious.
-He was pumped, thus we were pumped.
-He started waxing eloquent about the mystery that was about to unfold.
-I thought he was talking about the mystery of making a roux, but he said the roux was just the “foundation of something miraculous.”
-Bruce’s mystery had to do with the miracle that happens in the stockpot when we put all the beautiful ingredients together and let them cook all day.
-He used the three M words a lot: miraculous, magical, and mysterious.
+We arrived with our part of the gumbo.
+Bruce is an enthusiastic guy by nature, and his enthusiasm is contagious; thus, he was pumped and we were pumped.
+He started waxing eloquently about the mystery that was about to unfold.
+I thought he was discussing the mystery of making a roux, but he said the roux was just the “foundation of something miraculous.”
+Bruce’s miracle had to do with what happened in the stockpot once we put all the ingredients together and let them simmer for the day.
+He repeatedly used three M words: miraculous, magical, and mysterious.
 Ann and I were in for a good ride.

 Yield: Four gallons.
-The ingredients list below is Bruce’s recipe doubled so there would be enough gumbo for us to all go home with some.
-Divide this ingredients list in half for his basic recipe and the amount you would prepare using one turkey carcass.
+Divide the ingredient list in half for the amount you would prepare if using one large turkey carcass.

 Ingredients:

-2 turkey carcasses; each should yield 4 quarts of broth and 1 pound of turkey meat
+2 turkey carcasses should yield 8 quarts of gelatinous broth and about 2 pounds of turkey meat.

 2 large onions, chopped